nwaggoner/rust_webserver/README.md

-# rust_webserver
+# RUST Web Example
+Nathan Waggoner

-Rust web code for CS elective: Rust Web Development
+This repo is for development and testing of RUST for TOP: Rust Web Development 005/105 Spring 2024.